Cambodian Uprising (1840–1841): Siamese attack on Hà Tiên and Vĩnh Tế canal (1842)

+As the Siamese had taken control over most of Cambodia by December 1841, King Rama III or King Nangklao of Siam assigned General Bodindecha a new task to fill up and destroy the Vĩnh Tế canal, which, since its completion in 1824, had been perceived by the Siamese as a threat as the canal allowed Vietnamese naval access to the Gulf of Siam.
+The Siamese plan was to simultaneously attack both Hà Tiên and the Vĩnh Tế canal at Châu Đốc to distract the Vietnamese, while Bodindecha would lead forces to fill up the canal.
+However, Bodindecha consider this mission to be a difficult task.
 In January 1841, Chaophraya Bodindecha the Siamese supreme commander in Cambodia, aged 67, fell ill.
-The Siamese King Nangklao sent Chaophraya Yommaraj Bunnak to substitute for Bodindecha in Cambodia during Bodindecha's illness, though Bodindecha recuperated in Phnom Penh not returning to Bangkok.
-King Nangklao assigned Prince Kromma Khun Itsaret Rangsan (the king's younger half-brother) and Chamuen Waiworanat Chuang Bunnag to lead the Siamese navy forces of 2,000 men, including Vietnamese-style fort-warships and some Western-style sailing ships, to attack Hà Tiên, leaving Bangkok in late January 1842.
+The Siamese King Nangklao sent Chaophraya Yommaraj Bunnak to substitute for Bodindecha in Cambodia during Bodindecha's illness.
+Bodindecha recuperated in Phnom Penh, not returning to Bangkok.
+King Nangklao also assigned Prince Kromma Khun Itsaret Rangsan (the king's younger half-brother) and Chamuen Waiworanat Chuang Bunnag to lead the Siamese navy forces of 2,000 men, including Vietnamese-style fort-warships and some Western-style sailing ships, to attack Hà Tiên, leaving Bangkok in late January 1842.
 3,000 Eastern Siamese men from Chonburi, Rayong, Chanthaburi and Trat were also conscripted to join this navy, stacking up the Siamese navy to 5,000 men.